Crush on these anti-V day ideas

 If you’re single, treat yourself to something special on Valentine’s Day.
 As much as we love our beds (perhaps we should buy them a Valentine’s Day card) we shouldn’t find ourselves commiserating with our pillows and comforters.
-This year, I’m buying myself a vacation, watching a movie marathon and catching up with all my single friends.
+This year, we’re taking a staycation, watching a movie marathon and catching up with all our single friends.
 Valentine’s Day isn’t a horrid holiday to avoid, it’s all about perspective.
 Here are 14 things you can do on February 14th to conquer those anti-valentine’s day feelings:

-- Buy yourself a gift – Have you ever heard of Treat Yourself Day?
-If you’re like me and don’t have too much extra cash to spend on yourself, here are some cheap ways to Treat Yourself.
+- Buy yourself a gift.
+Ever heard of Treat Yourself Day?
+If you’re like us and don’t have too much extra cash to spend on yourself, here are some cheap ways to Treat Yourself.

-- Wine and paint parties – These are popping up in every city.
+- Wine and paint parties.
+These are popping up in every city.
 Bars host nights where you can have some drinks and learn to paint a beautiful picture you can take home with you.
-Find one by you.

-- Movie marathon – Netflix and cheers with yourself and some friends.
-Peruse the list of 20 of the best movies to watch (or avoid) for Valentine’s Day.
+- Movie marathon.
+Netflix and cheers with yourself and some friends.

 - Date night with yourself.
 Go to the museum, art gallery, cooking class or movies with yourself.
 Empower yourself by treating yourself to some “me” time.

 - Take a trip.
 Go visit an old college friend or go all out and find yourself on a beach somewhere.